STEM Program

 Program Detail

-Workload: At least 6-7 hours per week (including class time and homework time)
+• Workload: At least 6 to 7 hours per week (including class and homework time)

-Target Students: 9-12th grade students who are interested in aerospace engineering, mechanical engineering, physics, mathematics and computer science.
+• Target students: 9 to 12th graders interested in aerospace engineering, mechanical engineering, physics, mathematics, and computer science.

-Apply with a short essay of 250-500 words on “Describe your interest in one aspect of aeronautical/aerospace developments, technologies or advances.”
+• Apply with a short essay of 250 to 500 words on “Describe your interest in one aspect of aeronautical/aerospace developments, technologies or advances.”